 - exposure to substances.

-High strength concrete (35, 40, 45MPa) will have the longest lasting polished concrete.
+High-strength concrete (35, 40, 45MPa) will have the longest-lasting polished concrete.
 It’s more difficult and expensive to polish these floors but it is worth the effort due to their extreme durability.
-These floors are suitable for high volume and intensity environments.
+These floors are suitable for high-volume environments.

-Low to moderate strength concrete (25-30MPa) is suitable for low volume and intensity traffic.
+Low to moderate-strength concrete (25-30MPa) is suitable for low-volume traffic.